RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 ```

 #### Example Code 4
 No set up required.
 Use however many drones, and run the program.
 Observe the console output, verify which drone was assigned which color and index, and fix set up if needed.
-Press Enter in the console to continue running synchronized flight.
+Press Enter in the console to continue running swarm program.

 Rotate your drones with your hands to observe x-angle changes for each drone.